justinwon777/PetTracker/README.md

 Right click on your pets to add them to the tracker.
 - Trackers are independent of each other.
 Each tracker keeps its own list of pets.
+- Pets with nametags will show up with their custom names.
 - Modded pets should work as long as they extend the vanilla Tameable entity class.

 Right click to open the tracker screen: